 The trail of the Campuhan Ridge Walk ends at a cute restaurant with a view over the rice fields.
 This restaurant makes the perfect breakfast spot.

 Take a taxi In the evening of the third day in Ubud to the Twin Lakes.
 Always book your taxi with Grab as it’ll save you a lot of money.

 Twin Lakes – 1 Day

 The Twin Lakes are two crater lakes located in the North of Bali.
-Officially the lakes are called Lake Buyan and Lake Tamblingan, the two lakes are separated by a stretch of jungle covered hills.
-The surroundings of the lakes is very rich in nutrition and therefore many fruits and plants are grown here.
+Officially the lakes are called Lake Buyan and Lake Tamblingan, the two lakes are separated by a stretch of jungle-covered hills.
+The surroundings of the lakes are very rich in nutrition and therefore many fruits and plants are grown here.
 But why I truly love the Twin Lakes is because of the calming environment.
-The spectacular view you over both lakes will take your breath away.
+The spectacular view over both lakes will take your breath away.
 And especially when it is sunny, the shimmering water in the lakes will blind you with beauty.

 ➳ Best Luxurious Stay at The Twin Lakes (OMG This Was A DREAM!?)